 Every person at Wageningen University & Research who is involved in any way whatsoever in scientific education and research is individually responsible for monitoring and safeguarding scientific integrity.

-By requiring its staff members to publish any additional professional activities – in line with the Regulations Ancillary Activities and the Netherlands Code of Conduct for Academic Practice – Wageningen University & Research aims to provide third parties with transparency and insight.
+By requiring its staff members to publish any additional professional activities – in line with the Regulations Ancillary Activities and the Netherlands Code of Conduct for Research Integrity – Wageningen University & Research aims to provide third parties with transparency and insight.
 Scientific publications must also state the names of financial backers and partners.

 Wageningen University & Research has drawn up a complaints procedure for scientific integrity on the basis of a model acquired from the Association of Universities in the Netherlands (VSNU).
 It explains the steps that complainants need to take if they suspect a breach of scientific integrity.